-Mac OS X doesn't try to alter fonts, so the chances of a font file becoming corrupted are almost nonexistent.
-This doesn't mean that there are no longer corrupt fonts.
-Legacy fonts from earlier systems and fonts purchased from nonstandard vendors may still cause issues.
+Mac OS X does not alter fonts, so the chances of a font file becoming corrupted are almost nonexistent.
+This feature doesn't mean that there are no longer corrupt fonts.
+Legacy fonts from earlier systems and fonts purchased from nonstandard vendors might still cause issues.